majianthu/pycopent/README.md

 * entknn -- the second step of the copent function, which estimates copula entropy from empirical copula with kNN method;
 * ci -- conditional independence testing based on copula entropy
 * transent -- estimating transfer entropy via copula entropy
-* mvnt -- the copula entropy-based statistic for multivariate normality test
+* mvnt -- estimating the copula entropy-based statistic for multivariate normality test
+* tst -- estimating the copula entropy-based statistic for two-sample test

 #### Parameters
-* x: N * d data, N samples, d dimensions;
+* x: N * d data, N samples, d dimensions
-* k: kth nearest neighbour, parameter for kNN entropy estimation. default = 3;
+* k: kth nearest neighbour, parameter for kNN entropy estimation. default = 3
-* dtype: distance type, can be 'euclidean' or 'chebychev' (for Maximum Distance);
+* dtype: distance type, can be 'euclidean' or 'chebychev' (for Maximum Distance)
-* lag: time lag. default = 1;
+* lag: time lag. default = 1
+* s0,s1: two samples with same dimension
+* n: repeat time of estimation

 #### Installation
 The package can be installed from PyPI directly: